zanaaziz/pyleaper/README.md

 [![PyPI](https://img.shields.io/pypi/v/pyleapo?color=green)](https://pypi.org/project/pyleapo/)

-An unoffical Python API for accessing your [Leap Card](https://www.leapcard.ie) balance, overview, and travel credit history.
+An unofficial Python API for accessing your [Leap Card](https://www.leapcard.ie) balance, overview, and travel credit history.
 Underneath the hood, pyleapo uses [Scrapy](https://scrapy.org) to retrieve its data and therefore brings you an additional suite of options to utilise further if necessary.

 ## Requirements